Skip to main content

 Overview

 Despite not being primarily a gaming-focused image, you can still run video games at nearly the same performance as nearly any other Linux operating system out there.
 Aurora supports gaming through various methods including Flatpak Steam, Lutris, and containerized gaming environments.
-This guide will help you set up and choose the best gaming solution for your needs.
-However, Bazzite is the better choice if your gaming needs rank higher over productivity, development, or general computing usage.
+This guide will help you set up a casual gaming environment through flatpaks.

 Quick Install Gaming Tools